 Air Pollution

 The study found altered microbial diversity in people living in areas with depleted ozone layers.
-The gut microbe had species of bacteria, which was known to be associated with obesity.
-The study linked smog with obesity-related conditions such as diabetes, heart diseases, and inflammatory bowel diseases.
-Tanya Alderete, assistant professor of integrative physiology said, “We know from previous research that air pollutants can have a whole host of adverse health effects.
+The gut microbe had species of bacteria, which were known to be associated with obesity.
+The study linked smog with obesity-related conditions such as diabetes, heart disease, and inflammatory bowel diseases.
+Tanya Alderete, assistant professor of integrative physiology, said, “We know from previous research that air pollutants can have a whole host of adverse health effects.
 The takeaway from this paper is that some of those effects might be due to changes in the gut.”

 With increasing urbanization, the pollution in U.S. cities has been increasing at an alarming rate.
 Last year, the Denver metro and North Front Range regions were demoted by the Environmental Protection Agency to “serious non-attainment” status as they didn’t meet previously set ozone standards.

 At the same time, eight U.S. states got demoted due to their poor ozone quality.
-Recent reports that 8.8 million deaths per year are attributed directly to air pollution, which is significantly higher than those resulting from smoking.
+Recent reports have attributed 8.8 million deaths per year directly to air pollution, which is significantly higher than those resulting from smoking.

-Researchers have focused primarily on respiratory diseases when it came to air pollution.
+Researchers have focused primarily on respiratory diseases when it comes to air pollution.

 Other studies by Tanya Alderete have also found a connection between uncontrolled blood sugar and pollution.
 Impaired glucose tolerance can progress to obesity-related diabetes.
 Increased visits to the emergency room with gastrointestinal complaints during days of increased air pollution have also been reported.
 Younger adults exposed to chronic pollution for years have higher risks for developing chronic Gastrointestinal disorders such as Crohn’s disease.